ihatechoosingusernames/EUCSpeedo/README.md

 On the left are the general settings for this screen:
 - Only If Connected: It will only be possible to navigate to this UI screen when an EUC is connected.
 - On (Single/Double/Long) Press: The action to take when this screen is active and the button is pressed once/twice/for more than three seconds.
+Be careful that your configuration always allows you some way to activate the config server.
+If no button press on any screen is mapped to starting the config server, the device will have to be re-flashed with the programmer to access it again.
 - Sleep Timeout: How long this screen will stay on before going to sleep.
 In sleep mode the screen is deactivated, but the device remains connected via bluetooth.
 Any touch input will wake it up.
 The sleep timeout is deactivated with a value of 0.
 - Off Timeout: How long this screen will stay on before the device switches off.
 The timeout will deactivate if the device is connected via Bluetooth, if the config server is active, or if it is configured with a value of 0.